-(g) Fair Value of Financial Instruments
+(h) Fair Value of Financial Instruments

-Financial instruments of the Group primarily comprise of cash and cash equivalents, accounts receivable, other current assets, accrued expenses and other payables, and due to related parties.
+Financial instruments of the Group primarily comprise of cash and cash equivalents, held-to-maturity instruments, accounts receivable, other current assets, accrued expenses and other payables, and due to related parties.
 The carrying values of these financial instruments approximated their fair values due to the short-term maturity of these instruments.

-(h) Accounts Receivable and Allowance for Doubtful Accounts
+(i) Accounts Receivable and Allowance for Doubtful Accounts